 Learning outcomesOn completion of this unit, students will be able to:

-2. be familiar with the roles, responsibilities and accountability required to manage marketing communications;
+2. Be familiar with the roles, responsibilities and accountability required to manage marketing communications; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - take pride in their professional and personal integrity